profile-pic

 • AI-interview Questions & Answers

-Okay.
-So, um, as a time where, uh, we were redesigning Ultimate Ears, there were some components that were missing in their website.
+So, as a time when we were redesigning Ultimate Ears, there were some components missing on their website.
 You know?
-They were missing some banners, and they were missing some cities, crucial cities, that can be an important part for their business.
-So first of all, the, uh, what we done was we used a new approach.
+They were missing some banners and crucial cities that could be an important part of their business.
+So, first of all, we used a new approach.
 You don't know?
-As for me, it was a new approach to create user journey.
-You know, we created a user journey from first to end to understand that these are the problems that are facing.
-And during that user journey, we find that users are having problem in clicking CTE because there were no improper placement of CTAs, and they were also missing some advertisement banners that user can see that these are the products that they are selling.
-So for that, uh, we have retail users, and we have also asked real life users.
-The client's, uh, no, gives us approach to some of his friends or that and uses, uh, I don't know who are they, that you can interview them.
-So we interview them, and we find that they think that these products are good, but their website was not that very much, uh, designed for user friendly users.
-Of course, they were having problem in the process of buying speakers.
+As for me, it was a new approach to create a user journey.
+You know, we created a user journey from start to end to understand the problems they were facing.
+And during that user journey, we found that users were having problems clicking CTAs because of improper placement, and they were also missing advertisement banners that users could see to showcase the products they were selling.
+So, we had retail users, and we also asked real-life users.
+The client gave us an approach to interview some of his friends or acquaintances, and we used that.
+We interviewed them, and we found that they thought the products were good, but their website wasn't very user-friendly.
+Of course, they were having problems with the process of buying speakers.
 You know?
-And this is one of the best, um, this is one of the main features of a website.
-So if a user is having problem in, you know, buying speakers, then what's the use of that website?
-So what we done was we asked users to create user journey and we come up with some of the problems and we also come up with some of the solutions that we can do to improve the user journeys.
-So that's what was new for me, uh, during that time.
+And this is one of the best features of a website.
+So, if a user is having problems buying speakers, then what's the use of that website?
+So, we asked users to create user journeys and came up with some problems and solutions to improve them.
+That's what was new for me during that time.